obiwanus/focus-zig/LOG.md

     + Show and hide the dialog
     - Type something into the quad
     - Then refactor input

-# OPTIMISATION
+- Fix editing near the end of the buffer (can't get cursor close enough)
-- Highlighting syntax
+- [optimisation] Highlighting syntax
     - Implement a few languages, not just Zig
     - Measure how expensive it is to rehighlight everything

-# BUGS
-- Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE
 + Properly highlight comments